Is the cello hard to learn?

 The answer has to do with how you define difficulty and what you expect to accomplish once you have arrived at the state of “learned.”
 So, simply asking if it’s hard to learn the cello may be too vague of a question.

-If you are like a lot of people, at some point in your life you might have learned a couple chords on the guitar and then “voila!” – you’ve made some music!
+If you are like a lot of people, at some point in your life you may have learned some chords on the guitar and then immediately felt like a total rockstar.

-Maybe learning to play the cello will be that simple??
-Well, if it were that easy, there would be as many cellists in the world as there are guitarists.
+Maybe learning to play the cello will be that simple?
+Well, if it were that easy, cello players would far out number guitarists.

-With that said, my belief is that there are really four elements which make the cello hard to learn as an adult.
+With that said, there are really four elements which make the cello hard to learn as an adult.

 These are the hurdles which tend to put a roadblock between the student and the act of learning how to play the cello.